-We have also asked speakers to respond to the questions that were posed by attendees via the webinar chat.
-Those questions and answers will be posted directly under the takeaways in a short while.
+We also asked speakers to respond to the many questions that were posed by attendees via the webinar chat.
+You can find those questions and answers directly under the takeaways.

 OASPA is very grateful to the speakers for all of the work and time they have given to this webinar – in preparation, on the day, and after.